-Join David Gassner for an in-depth discussion in this video Understanding SOAP data types, part of Foundations of Programming: Web Services.
+Join David Gassner for an in-depth discussion in this video Understanding SOAP data types, part of Programming Foundations: Web Services.

 To ensure compatibility between all users of SOAP.
 The libraries and toolkits that are used by developers have to follow the recommendations that are published by the W3C.
 And after the basic syntax of SOAP messages.
 One of the most important sets of recommendations has to do with what types of data you can encode in SOAP messages.
 You'll find that information on this web page, XML schema part two datatypes, this is for XML 1.2.
 SOAPs supports a large number of built in simple datatypes listed here under primitive datatypes.